 *The Legislature recently amended and enacted P.L.1991, c.
 92 (C.52:27D-198.1), requiring that all one- and two-family dwellings at a change of occupancy be provided with a portable fire extinguisher, in addition to the requirements for smoke and carbon monoxide detectors.
 This provision does not apply to seasonal rental units.
 This law went into effect on November 1, 2005.

-The fees below are per inspection visit, including re-inspections.
+The fees below are per inspection visit.
 The Certificate of Smoke Detector and Carbon Monoxide Alarm Compliance (CSDCMAC) as required by N.J.A.C.
-5:70-2.3 for residential dwellings at time of resale, regardless if owner occupied or registered as a rental property, based upon the amount of time remaining before the change of occupant/inspection date is expected, as follows:
+5:70-2.3 for residential dwellings at time of resale, regardless if owner occupied or registered as a rental property.
+Certificates fees are $50.00 per application and $25.00 for a re-inspection fee.

 If you have any questions please contact our office at 732-264-1700 ext 8665.